 - Chop the chicken wings at the joint.
 Lay the pieces on a plate and pat them dry with paper towel.
-Place in the fridge, uncovered, for at least a couple of hours to dry out.
+Place in the fridge, uncovered, for at least a couple of hours or overnight to dry out.

-- Take the wings out of the fridge and sprinkle all over with the salt and then with the oil.
-Give them a good mix around to make sure they are all coated.Bake for 45 mins until the skin is crispy.
+- Take the wings out of the fridge and toss with the salt and baking powder.
+Give them a good mix around to make sure they are all coated.

 - Line the same baking tray with a new sheet of foil.
 Lay chicken wings out again and place back in oven for 5 mins.